 - Low quality or non-existent health care coverage.

 - You don't have HR.
 Exceptions may be made for early stage startups, but I will expect the founders to be able to demonstrate an ability to handle HR-related issues without them.

 Does all of this sound interesting to you?
 Awesome!
-You should contact me if you meet all of the following criteria.
+You should contact me if:

-- Your organization is hiring now or in the near future.
+- Your organization is hiring now or in the very near future.

-- You are hiring for a role that will be remote for the forseeable future.
+- You are hiring for a role that will be remote and require no travel for the foreseeable future.

 I will do my best to respond to people via email within a week, but do not guarantee response times because I cannot predict how many people will contact me.